Thermopolis, Wyoming: Education

 Public education in the town of Thermopolis is provided by Hot Springs County School District #1 It is the only school district in the county.
 HSCSD1 includes Ralph Witters Elementary School, Thermopolis Middle School, Hot Springs County High School, and a building for the county auditorium and district administrative offices, all in Thermopolis.
 Lucerne Intermediate School, a facility for fourth and fifth graders located in Lucerne, closed in 2005.
-Fourth and fifth graders now attend the recently expanded Ralph Witters Elementary.
-All of HSCSD1's athletic teams are known as the Thermopolis Bobcats, and their colors are purple and gold.
-Hot Springs County High School's athletics are currently classified to compete as the smallest school (by enrollment) in class 3A (some programs are currently in Class 2A, such as varsity football) by the Wyoming High School Activities Association.
-The estimated high school enrollment for the 2017–18 school year is 209 students.
-By comparison, the largest 3A school, Riverton High School's estimated 2017-18 enrollment, stands at 787 students.
+Fourth and fifth graders now attend the recently expanded Ralph Witters Elementary in Thermopolis.